jgauffin/Griffin.Framework/src/Griffin.Framework/Griffin.Core/ApplicationServices/Docs/ApplicationServices.md

 _serviceManager.Stop();
 ```

+By using a container you can also use dependency injection in your services.

 ### Detecting failures

 The ApplicationServiceManager will restart service which have failed (as long as they implement `IGuardedService`).
 But you